-During the year, as digital currency price declined and the ETH merger occurred, the Company determined that these factors were indicators of impairment.
+During the year ended March 31, 2023, as digital currency prices declined and the ETH merger occurred, the Company determined that these factors were indicators of impairment.
 As a result, the Company performed impairment assessments during the year using both the value in use and fair value less costs to dispose models to determine the recoverable value.
-The recoverable value was lower than the carrying value of the assets during the year and as a result the Company recorded impairment totaling \$70,409,606 (2022:\$nil).
+The recoverable value was lower than the carrying value of the assets during the year, and as a result, the Company recorded impairment totaling \$70.4 million in the consolidated statements of (loss) income and comprehensive (loss) income.